Omotaraola/HR-Analysis/README.md

 Seminars, hangout, breaks can be encouraged in the company.
 This gives employees comfort and security.

-It is advisable the company look out for people in ther prime ages, as most of them are willing to put time and efforts to the company's progress whilst building their own career.
+It is advisable the company look out for people in ther prime ages, most of them are willing to put time and efforts to the company's progress whilst building their own career.

 Also other department should be highly looked into, invest more into them and bring them up to high functionality phase.